Type-driven Neural Programming by Example: Experiment

 \subsection{Benchmark task}

 We pick our own set of types and operators to generate a dataset as described in Section \ref{sec:datagen}.
 For this purpose we have picked a limited set of operators widely applicable over the types used.
 To this end, we focus on functions operating on \emph{typeclasses} based on categories taken from \emph{category theory}.
-Typed used and their membership to our used typeclasses may be found in Figure \ref{typeclasses}.
+Types used and their membership to our used typeclasses may be found in Figure \ref{typeclasses}.

-In order to pick our operator set, we had to use a number of heuristics to filter down the operators (comprising either functions or \emph{data constructors}) offered: \begin{itemize} \item avoiding \emph{side-effects}, as this category is not a great match for \emph{programming by example}; \item avoiding unnecessarily \emph{type-specific} operators, as we would like to keep our operator set small yet reusable; \item focusing on different \emph{inter-type} over using various similar \emph{intra-type} operators, as the former helps make our operator set more amenable to reducing the search space using type information; \item avoiding \emph{infinite lists}, which are relatively circumstantial in their usage, as these would crash evaluation unless specifically converted back to finite lists; \item functions that, in order to be useful, should take \emph{specific values} as inputs, such as an arbitrary integer, as our synthesizer in its present design has left this functionality out of scope for simplicity; \item functions taking \emph{predicates}, i.e. functions returning \emph{boolean} values, as we have few predicate functions we can use to this end given the previous point, as many of these require concrete values as parameters; \item function variants using a parameter order less amenable to \emph{currying}; \item functions \emph{discarding values}, as these mostly make for redundant programs; \item functions otherwise likely to induce redundancy, such as the \emph{identity function}, as this clashes with strong supervision; \item reducing \emph{redundancy}, i.e. preferably not including operators that can already be constructed from existing ones; \item preferably reducing the number of functions with \emph{similar type signatures}; \item not necessarily aiming for full \emph{expressiveness} in terms of manipulation of the chosen types. \end{itemize}
+In order to pick our operator set, we had to use a number of heuristics to filter down the operators (comprising either functions or \emph{data constructors}) offered: \begin{itemize} \item avoiding \emph{side-effects}, as this category is not a great match for \emph{programming by example}; \item avoiding unnecessarily \emph{type-specific} operators, as we would like to keep our operator set small yet reusable; \item focusing on different \emph{inter-type} over using various similar \emph{intra-type} operators, as the former helps make our operator set more amenable to reducing the search space using type information; \item avoiding \emph{infinite lists}, which are relatively circumstantial in their usage, as these would crash evaluation unless specifically converted back to finite lists; \item functions particularly circumstantial in their accepted input values, e.g. the list-indexing \verb|take| function requiring input integers that are valid index values of the given list; \item functions taking \emph{predicates}, i.e. functions returning \emph{boolean} values, as we have few predicate functions we can use to this end given the previous point, as many of these require concrete values as parameters; \item function variants using a parameter order less amenable to \emph{currying}; \item functions \emph{discarding values}, as these mostly make for redundant programs; \item functions otherwise likely to induce redundancy, such as the \emph{identity function}; \item reducing \emph{redundancy}, i.e. preferably not including operators that can already be constructed from existing ones; \item preferably reducing the number of functions with \emph{similar type signatures}; \item not necessarily aiming for full \emph{expressiveness} in terms of manipulation of the chosen types. \end{itemize}